Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 3. Hosshinmon-oji [Google Maps location] to Kumano Hongu Taisha (an easy hike of around 8 kilometres) PLUS a visit to Kumano Hayatama Taisha AND Kumano Nachi Taisha (the latter two can be done by any means).

 That said, when thinking about whether to include the Kumano Kodo in your Japan itinerary (or leave it for another time), do consider the following: The Kumano Kodo is not just about spending time in the beautiful mountains and forests of the Kii Peninsula.
 Like the Camino de Santiago, it’s a spiritual journey – the longer you hike it, the more impactful it is.
-And while not difficult to reach, it takes a few hours to get to the Kumano Kodo from Osaka or Nagoya.
-We therefore recommend budgeting at least four to five days for the Kumano Kodo – the longer the better.
+While not difficult to reach, it takes a few hours to get to Kumano Kodo from Osaka or Nagoya.
+We therefore recommend budgeting at least four to five days for the Kumano Kodo – the longer, the better.

 path to hongu taisha